jceha/NewWebPage/README.md

 ## Academic Contributions
 - **Ceha, J.**, Chibberr, N., Goh, J., McDonald, C., Oudeyer, P-Y., Kulic, D., and Law, E. (2019).
 Expression of Curiosity in Social Robots: Design, Perception, and Effects on Behaviour.
-In _CHI Conference on Human Factors in Computing Systems Proceedgins (CHI 2019) May 4-9, 2019, Glasgow, Scotland, UK._ ACM, New York, NY, USA, 12 pages.
+In _CHI Conference on Human Factors in Computing Systems Proceedings (CHI 2019) May 4-9, 2019, Glasgow, Scotland, UK._ ACM, New York, NY, USA, 12 pages.

 - Law, E., **Ceha, J.**, Kulic, D., Oudeyer P-Y., and Roy, D. (2019).
 Participatory design for identifying the roles of robots in learning activities.
 In preparation.